aj-hardimon/ecological-netork-simulator/README.md

 # Ecological Network Simulator
-The ecological network simulator is a python project that takes a list of input species and produces a network with species as nodes and edges conveying predator/prey relationships.
+The Ecological Network Simulator is a python project that takes a list of input species and produces a network with species as nodes and edges conveying predator/prey relationships.

 Relations between species are determined by the Global Biotic Interactions (GloBI) API.
 Only the predator --> prey relationship is shown in graph examples